Why Another Bootcamp? September 06, 2016

 1. Our classes are in person, small, and with a low student-teacher ratio.

 We believe that the most effective learning happens when you're working in a community of people who share the same goals.
 Community fosters accountability and helps ensure that everyone is making steady progress.
 Plus, it's just more fun.

 In order to accelerate our students' learning even further, we also keep our classes small by design.
-By keeping both a small class size and a low student-teacher ratio, we can ensure that all students have a tremendous amount of access to our instructional staff.
-Think about it this way: if students spend most of the day pair-programming, then a 4:1 student-teacher ratio translates to a 2:1 pair-teacher ratio.
-This means that each pair can work closely with an instructor for 3-4 hours a day on whatever project they're working on.
+By keeping both a small class size, we can ensure that all students have a tremendous amount of access to our instructional staff.
 What's more, all of that attention is coming from experienced instructors who have all worked as developers.
 This sort of individualized, high-quality attention is pretty unique, and provides our students with a tremendous amount of value.
 This ties into another differentiator...

 2. We're not trying to massively scale.

 We believe that high-quality educational experiences simply don't scale well.
 Problems with scaling education aren't always technology problems: oftentimes, they are fundamentally human capital problems.
 Great educational experiences not only require great materials, but also great teachers and colleagues who can challenge and inspire one another.
 We firmly believe in the importance of the human side of education, and for that reason we will always maintain small classes, low student-teacher ratios, and deliver the highest educational experience possible.

 We don't want to produce as many developers as possible.
 We want to produce the best developers possible.

 3. Our curriculum is informed by years of experience.